 The only key requirement for creating a rock garden is good drainage as mountain and rock growing plants don’t do that well in water-bound soil.

-If you are creating a rock garden in Sydney then you should know that the best base for a rock garden is a sloping area that allows water to run off easily.
+If you want our Sydney NSW landscape company to create a rock garden, then you should know that the best base for a rock garden is a sloping area that allows water to run off easily.

 Remember that inability of water to run off can be a problem but presence of water is not a problem.
 It is a fact that many rock gardens have excellent streams.